LaraEvangelista/Script_for_Making_ML_and_BI_Phylogenetic_Trees/README.md

 In the end, you'll have two Phylogenetic Tree files, one using maximum likelihood and the other using Bayesian inference (with the suffix "_mrbayes" for easy identification), and a lot of new files on the folder where you ran the command.
 You may safely delete all of them except the html files.

+There are also additional files, one which is to be used for lists of accession numbers, and the other to concatenate fasta files.

+For the accession numbers, the arguments are like this - database accession_numbers.txt name_of_file.fasta name_of_tree.treefile.html root
+For the concatenation, it's like this (put as many fasta files as you want) - file1.fasta file2.fasta name_of_concatenated_file.fasta name_of_concatenated_tree.treefile.html root

 -----------------------------------------------------------------------------------

 If there is any problem executing the program as intended, please send me a message, or open a pull request.